-All sorts of malware cause all sorts of trouble.
+All types of malware cause all sorts of trouble

 Malware is any type of software that tries to gather your sensitive data or maliciously gain complete access.
 There are all sorts of malware that steal data in many creative ways.
 Some malware can morph into newer versions to avoid detection or even automatically reinstall in different locations if deleted.

 For example, a tunneling virus will attempt to install itself under your antivirus.
 If the virus is able to put it’s sneaky self between your OS and antivirus, when your antivirus sends out systems checks (looking to see if your system is healthy) the tunneling virus will catch the request and respond with a false “everything is healthy and working...no infection here” response.
 Tricky tricky.